March 28, 2022 By Harlan Cohen

 This tip is as boring as it is important.
-I can’t begin to tell you how many students get into trouble because they do not check their email.
-This is the place schools will send students notices, bills, and requests for additional information.
+I can’t begin to tell you how many students miss deadlines and important info because they do not check their email.
+Many schools still use email to send notices, bills, and requests for additional information.
 Checking your email can be the difference between going to college and missing a deadline and not going to college.
 Yes, it happens.
 And because of FERPA, your parents might not have access.
 It’s all on you.

 2. Plug into college using social media.

 Most schools are on Instagram, Facebook, Twitter, Snapchat, and even TikTok.
 Start with the school’s main feeds, search for your campus departments, find the school newspaper, and follow athletics, the office of student life, residence life, campus safety, clubs, orgs, and the health center.
 Follow specific people’s accounts too; the campus president, orientation leaders, and campus leaders are often on social media and welcome students to follow and communicate with them.
 Ask upperclassmen who and what to follow.

 3. Go to all welcome events (even the terrible rotten awful horrible ones).

 There are going to be a lot of pre-orientation, orientation, and welcome events the first few weeks.
 Some of these events will be surprisingly good.
 Some might be painfully awful.
 Go to all of these events, even the rotten ones.
 Why?
 You’ll get free food, free t-shirts, and you’ll meet new people.
 The best events will give you great info.
 The worst events will give you something to talk about with other new students.
 All the events will help you get a sense of the people and places on campus.
 Plus, you’ll get some swag.
 As one student told me, “Don’t go to school with a lot of t-shirts.
 You’ll get a ton the first week.”